ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 ## Node setup

-Nodes are essential elements for running your Subnet in production.
+Avalanche nodes are essential elements for running your Subnet in production.
 At a minimum, your Subnet will need validator nodes, potentially also nodes that act as RPC servers, indexers or explorers.
-Running a node is basically running an instance of [AvalancheGo](https://github.com/ava-labs/avalanchego) on a server.
+Running a node is basically running an instance of [AvalancheGo](../nodes/README.md) on a server.

 ### Server OS